 Mountains of the North: Doi Angkhang and Doi Inthanon

 Doi Inthanon is the highest mountain of Thailand with 2565 metres.
-Doi Angkhang ranks only 15th in the list of high mountains of the country: 1928 metres.
+Doi Angkhang ranks only 15th in the list of high peaks of the country: 1928 metres.
 How do you get there?
-Doi Inthanon is located southwest of Chiang Mai.
+Doi Inthanon is southwest of Chiang Mai.
 It takes about 1,5 hours drive from Chiang Mai to Doi Inthanon.
 Doi Angkhang is northwest of Chiang Mai.
 It takes about 3 hours to drive from Chiang Mai to Angkhang.
-Of course these driving times depend on the traffic.
+Of course, these driving times depend on the traffic.
 Roads are in good condition.

-What is special about Doi Inthanon?
+What is unique about Doi Inthanon?

 1)Doi Inthanon is the highest mountain of the country.

 The Vachirathan waterfall is perhaps the most popular of Doi Inthanon’s falls.
-Doi Angkhang, on the other hand has no waterfalls to speak of, at least we have not found them.
+Doi Angkhang, on the other hand, has no waterfalls to speak of, at least we have not found them.

-What is special about Doi Angkhang?
+What is unique about Doi Angkhang?

-2) The drive to Angkhang is very beautiful and scenic but also strenuous.
+2) The drive to Angkhang is stunning and scenic but also strenuous.
 Road no.1340 skirts the Thai-Myanmar border and is mountainous.
-The other access road is no.1249 which is much shorter but very steep with hairpins.
+The other access road is no.1249, which is much shorter but very steep with hairpins.
 This road can be tricky, especially when it rains.
-Views are absolutely fantastic.
+Views are fantastic.

 You will need to spend the night, either in Fang or at the camping site of the national park.
-In the Chinese villages Sinchai, Pha Daeng and Tham Ngob there are some basic guesthouses but they didn’t look very attractive to us.
+In the Chinese villages Sinchai, Pha Daeng and Tham Ngob there are some basic guesthouses, but they didn’t look very attractive to us.
 Doi Angkhang is worth spending one or even two full days.
 The villages Kob Dong (Black Lahu) and Noh Lae (Palong or Palaung) are both worth a visit.
 The Royal Project is worth spending a couple of hours.